 Do you have braces?
 If not, chances are that you know someone who does.
 If you don't have braces right now, you might need them one day.

 Different kids feel different ways about braces.
-Some kids can’t wait to get them, because they think they’re neat and know that they’ll give them a better smile eventually.
-Other kids worry about how braces will change how they look.
+Some kids can't wait to get them, because they think they're neat and know that they'll give them a better smile eventually.
+Other kids worry about how braces will change how they look or that they may be uncomfortable.

 Unfortunately, not all teeth grow straight.
 It's not your fault.
 There's nothing you can do to make them grow straight.
 They just grow how they grow and, if they aren't straight, you may need to see an orthodontist to find out if you need braces to straighten them out.